Artist Bio

 March 2024: Natural dyeing deep dive, Jaqui Simmons, Slow Lane Studio

-2023 - : Ongoing Plants & Colour workshops and talks in natural dyeing, growing dye plants, eco-printing, botanical inks, charcoals, dyeing paper, nettle fibre & pre-historic textiles and mushroom colour.
+2023 - : Ongoing Plants & Colour workshops and talks in natural dyeing on textiles & paper, growing dye plants, eco-printing, botanical inks, pigments & charcoals, nettle fibre & pre-historic textiles.

 Work History

-2019 - Present: Textile artist, creative and outdoor facilitator
+2019 - Present: Natural colour & textile artist, creative and outdoor facilitator

 2014 - 2017: The Harrogate Seamstress, sole trader in soft furnishings